Skip to main content

 SOESD provides services for students through the Program for Deaf and Hard of Hearing (PDHH) using both an itinerant model where teachers travel to students' schools and a resource classroom…

-Orthopedically Impaired Services
+Services for Orthopedically Impaired Students

 The SOESD provides physical and occupational therapy services to school districts in Jackson, Josephine, and Klamath counties.
 Under the Individuals with Disabilities Act (IDEA), physical therapy and occupational therapy are called ā€œrelated services.ā€ Related services are designed to assist a student to benefit from his/her special education program.
 School districts are required to provide special education to students who have both a documented disability and who need specially designed instruction.
-Thus PTs and OTs design programs or provide technical assistance concerning the motor needs of a student in his/her school setting.
+There for, PTs and OTs design programs or provide technical assistance concerning the motor needs of a student in his/her school setting.

 A motor delay or a medical diagnosis confirmed by an evaluation does not automatically indicate a need for school therapy.
 There must be an adverse impact on a studentā€™s performance or access to his/her education.
 School therapy must deal primarily with the impact the disability has on student function in the education program.
 A student who may have a suspected disability can be evaluated to determine if he/she is eligible for ā€œspecial educationā€ services.
 In addition a referral for physical or occupational therapy may be appropriate to determine if this service may help the student benefit from his/her special education program.